 This is defined in Management > Company info > Usage settings, click Salary posting.

-Accounting receipt by row
+Accounting is done by row

 This alternative forms an accurate accounting receipt on which every salary type used on the salary slip is specified in a separate accounting entry on the accounting receipt.
 Among others, this selection enables the employer’s obligatory insurance fees to be specified with separate accounting entries on the accounting receipt.